 These are two of the variations possible.
 Of course, the one option with no background would look quite similar to the one on the left.
 Different settings will generate thicker or thinner black lines, so you can create something unique with your photos.

 More precisely, Peeling Paint.
 This filter is just a fun one to play with, whether you want to use a photo or a digital paper or even a solid color.
 The various settings will give larger or smaller cracks in the paint, the possibility of a background color (the previous layer of paint so to speak), and so on.
 The only little drawback I found is that you have to tweak several settings if you want to avoid a paint chip or crack to appear on a specific area of the photo.
 For example, the default settings caused the face to be completely peeled, so I had to play with the settings to find one that would create the cracks differently.

 Of course, you could also add more aging effects on the image before applying this filter, like the Sepia Toning or a Time Machine effect in PaintShop Pro to give an even older and more worn look.

 What other filters have you found interesting in the wide library available from Filter Forge?
 Share their name and maybe their link in the comments below so others can also enjoy them.
 If you don't have Filter Forge yet and are interested to get it, you can use one of these links to get the version that suit you: Basic, Standard or Professional (these are affiliate links and I get a commission if you use them to make a purchase, at no additional cost to you).
 I would recommend that you get the Professional version as it allows for larger images than the Basic and Standard and if you are doing any kind of scrapbooking, you might need images up to 3600x3600 pixels.

-All the filters mentioned above are compatible with version 7 of Filter Forge, so go ahead and download them.
+All the filters mentioned above are compatible with version 7 of Filter Forge and above, so go ahead and download them.
 If you have a more recent version, you will just get even more filters you can download!